 E-invoicing, or electronic invoicing, represents the digital exchange of invoices between buyers and suppliers, typically utilizing standardized formats.
 This system has gained significant traction globally, especially in the realm of Value Added Tax (VAT) compliance, due to its advantages in efficiency, accuracy, and regulatory adherence.
-Below is an overview of e-invoicing, its relationship with VAT, and its benefits.

 E-invoicing involves the electronic generation, transmission, reception, and processing of invoices, replacing the traditional paper-based methods.
 It frequently employs structured formats, such as XML or JSON, that facilitate automatic processing by accounting systems.